About Crofty MAT

 Every school had a different arrangement for SIMS and had upgraded at different times.
 Some still had local server-based MIS.
 Some had already moved to a hosted service but with a different provider.

-Our goal is to ‘work as one’ across the MAT and share resources – having every school with a different set up just didn’t facilitate that.
-Working with numerous service providers wasn’t cost effective, it wasn’t efficient and the service levels varied enormously.
-But more than that, it led to a lack of consistency across the schools with regards to data management and it created risks around data security and business continuity.
+Our goal is to ‘work as one’ across the MAT and share resources – having every school with a different setup just didn’t facilitate that.
+Working with numerous service providers wasn’t cost effective, it wasn’t efficient, and the service levels varied enormously.
+But more than that, it led to a lack of consistency across the schools in regard to data management and it created risks around data security and business continuity.

 And then, of course, as a trust, we now had a central team that needed to be able to access each school’s SIMS database without physically moving from school to school.
 All these challenges drove the need to streamline our strategy for MIS and work with a single service provider.